KhozmoS/khozmos/README.md

 ### Hi there 👋.
- I'm a software engineer currently working as a frontend developer.
+ I'm a software engineer currently working as a fullstack developer.

  #### Proficient with:
   * Javascript / Typescript